zhenyang9261/web-project2/README.md

 ## About this app

-Inspired heavily by applications like Bamazon and GreatBay, Pillow is a Zillow clone that allows users to search for homes, save them to their respective accounts, and contact home owners and realtors.
+Pillow is a miniature Zillow clone that allows users to search for homes by address or zip code, filter by price range, sort by price, save homes to their respective accounts, and contact home owners and realtors.

 ## Demo
 ![](Pillow.gif)